RedisLabs/redislabs-docs/content/rs/databases/active-active/develop-aa-apps.md

 ## Eviction

-Active-Active databases default eviction policy is _noeviction_ mode.
+The default policy for Active-Active databases is _noeviction_ mode.
 Read more about [eviction for Active-Active databases]({{< relref "/rs/databases/configure/eviction-policy.md" >}}).